-De cember 31, 2023 December 31, 2022
+De December 31, 2023

 Premium on issuance of common stock \$ 959,010 959,010

-Others 42,300 42,290
+Others 42,300 42,300

-\$ 1,001,310 1,001,300
+\$ 1,001,310 1,001,310

 According to the Company Act, capital surplus shall be used to offset a deficit first, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.